 With the environment at the forefront of national discussion, electric cars have grown rapidly in popularity.
 Electric cars are good for the environment, produce far fewer emissions than internal combustion engine cars, and are much more fuel efficient.
 As electric cars become more affordable, it seems that electric cars are the transportation of the future.
 However.
 Electric cars are not without their own problems.

 As electric cars have become more popular, it has become apparent that they cause pedestrian accidents at an alarmingly high rate.
 Although there are various things that could be contributing to the disproportionate rates, many point to the lack of noise output in electric cars.
 Regardless, electric car accidents can result in serious injuries, costly medical bills, and an inability to work.
-If you or a loved one were recently involved in an electric car accident, you should consider consulting with a car accident attorney.
+If you or a loved one were recently involved in an electric car accident, you should consider consulting with a car accident lawyer.
 SMT Legal attorneys have the experience, empathy, and aggression necessary to pursue compensation on your behalf.

 Electric Cars: The Silent Pedestrian Problem